 The Corsair M65 RGB has great ergonomics.
 Other than the side buttons and the thumb rest, the mouse has a fairly ambidextrous design.
 There's also no variant with the same design for left-handed people.
 Also, the high palm rest design reduces the amount of suitable grips and hand sizes.
 On the upside, the mouse is easy to grab, and the thumb rest helps to have a better control over the mouse.
 If you want a true ambidextrous design, check out the Corsair M55 RGB Pro instead.

 The Corsair M65 is suitable for almost all hand sizes with the palm grip.
 However, people with extra-large hands might feel like their fingers extend past the mouse's body.
+Something bigger like the Corsair IRONCLAW RGB Wireless will be better suited for a palm grip.

 When using the claw grip, only extra-large hands might feel like their fingers overextend on the mouse's body.